RemiPelloux/Sniper/docs/custom_tools.md

 - `config/tools/` - Contains the standard built-in tools
 - `config/custom_tools/` - For adding your own custom tools

-Each tool should be in its own YAML file, named appropriately (e.g., `mytool.yaml`).
+Each tool must be in its own YAML file, named appropriately (e.g., `mytool.yaml`).

 ## Adding a Custom Tool